How to Recover Old PCP or HP Paperwork If the Dealer Has Closed

 Regulators understand that drivers cannot be expected to keep paperwork forever.
 This is why car finance mis-selling investigations [1] allow claims to start with incomplete information.

-Many PCP claims and car finance claims begin this way.
+Many PCP claims and car finance refund claims begin this way.
 It is normal.
 It is expected.

 Where to check first for old car finance records